Michal Grinstein-Weiss: Education and academic career

 Dr. Grinstein-Weiss received her Ph.D. in social work at the Brown School at Washington University in St. Louis, her M.A. in economics from the University of Missouri, St. Louis, and her MSW and B.A. from Haifa University, Israel.
 After obtaining her PhD, she became a postdoctoral fellow at the Center for Social Development at Washington University in St. Louis and later joined University of North Carolina - Chapel Hill as a faculty member, where she founded the Asset-Building Research Group.
 In July 2012, Grinstein-Weiss merged her center with the Center for Social Development at Washington University in St. Louis.
 In 2015, she founded the Centene Center for Health Transformation, an industry-academic research collaboration with Fortune 100 company Centene Corporation.

 She has held leadership roles with the Clinton Global Initiative and was identified as one of the highest-impact social work scholars by research on social work practice.
 Her honors include induction into the American Academy of Social Work and Social Welfare, the Deborah K. Padgett Early Career Achievement Award, and the Smith Richardson Foundation Domestic Public Policy Research Fellowship.
-Dr. Grinstein-Weiss is associate policy editor for Behavioral Science and Policy and associate editor for Journal of the Society for Social Work and Research.
+Dr. Grinstein-Weiss served as associate policy editor for Behavioral Science and Policy and associate editor for Journal of the Society for Social Work and Research.

+Social Policy Institute

+The Social Policy Institute at Washington University in St. Louis is devoted to advancing equitable social policies by conducting research, activating solutions and developing leaders.
+The institute, which launched in 2019, works to improve equity in four key areas—financial security, health, education and housing.
+SPI uses research to inform interventions and policy solutions, while also developing, educating and training new leaders to help move this important work forward.
+The institute informs policy change by sharing research findings and promising solutions with policymakers around the world with the goal that all people have equitable access to social and economic opportunities.